Skip to main content

 Unlike traditional X-ray film, today's digital detectors are rigid, which means that they can't be used to analyze three-dimensional surfaces.

-This project develops technology for flexible digital X-ray detectors.
+This project developed technology for flexible digital X-ray detectors.

-The project develops digital X-ray sensors that are bendable.
+The project developed digital X-ray sensors that are bendable.

 X-ray analysis is important in many applications, such as medical technology, food safety, materials testing and particle physics.